 Can You Mix Clear and Dyed Diesel?

 Technically, you can mix clear and dyed diesel in your vehicle without causing major issues.
 The main differences between clear and dyed diesel are the sulfur level and the color.
 Both have little impact on how the fuel functions, but sulfur may cause the metal in your engine to erode.
-If you need to flush your engine of the dyed diesel, fill it with clear diesel several times or ask a mechanic to flush it out.
+If you need to flush your engine of red diesel, fill it with clear diesel several times or ask a mechanic to flush it out.

 How To Know if Your Fuel Is Legal